Gonzalooo/Scarlet-and-Violet-Randomizer/README.txt

---- Pokemon Scarlet and Violet Randomizer by xLuma updated by Gonzalo---- Go to: https://github.com/Gonzalooo/Scarlet-and-Violet-Randomizer for latest Version.
+--- Pokemon Scarlet and Violet Randomizer by xLuma updated by Gonzalo---- Go to: https://github.com/Gonzalooo/Pokemon-Randomizer for latest Version.
+Python code is out of data and no longer supported

 ***IMPORTANT: GO TO Randomizer/StartersGifts/pokemon_clean before running the randomizer*** Trinity Loader Nightly Version: https://github.com/pkZukan/gftool/releases/tag/nightly (Needed for the first steps - nightly version automatically updates so it has the stuff you need)